Custom CRM: functionality, development process & implementation guidelines

 Design

-We define your CRM’s usage scenario and user journeys and prepare a software specification detailing its architecture and features, along with wireframes and mockups.
-Then, we select an effective tech stack and deliver a PoC to ensure the project’s feasibility.
+Define your CRM’s usage scenario and user journeys and prepare a software specification detailing its architecture and features, along with wireframes and mockups.
+Then, select an effective tech stack and deliver a PoC to ensure the project’s feasibility.

 3